swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 If an Identity Provider displays information describing an error in its user interface it MUST also offer ways for the end user to confirm this information (for example, by including an OK-button).
-When the end user confirms taking part of the information (i.e., clicks on the OK-button), the `<saml2p:Response>` message is posted back to the Service Provider according to the HTTP POST binding
+When the end user acknowledges taking part of the information (i.e., clicks on the OK-button), the `<saml2p:Response>` message is posted back to the Service Provider according to the HTTP POST binding
 \[[SAML2Bind](http://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf)\].

+If an Identity Provider detects suspicious fraudulent behaviour or if any of its security checks alerts a (possible) fraud, the Identity Provider MUST NOT issue an assertion but instead display an error message.
+After the end user confirms this error message, the error message posted back to the Service Provider SHOULD contain a second-level status code set to `http://id.elegnamnden.se/status/1.0/fraud` or `http://id.elegnamnden.se/status/1.0/possibleFraud` (depending on whether the Identity Provider aborted the authentication due to a determined or suspected fraud).

 <a name="authentication-for-signature"></a>
 ## 7. Authentication for Signature